 What you will learn

-- In the Polysomnographic (Sleep) Technology program at MCTC, you will learn the skills needed to perform quality sleep studies.
+- In the Sleep Technology program, you will learn the skills needed to perform high quality sleep studies.

-- A knowledge of major sleep disorders and interventions used to assist patients in attaining more healthful sleep is the basis of the field study.
+- A knowledge of sleep disorders and therapeutic interventions used to help patients attain healthy sleep is the basis of the field study.

-- Polysomnographic (Sleep) Technologists work with a variety of equipment while performing diagnostic sleep studies and interventions with patients.
+- You will learn to work with a variety of equipment to perform diagnostic sleep studies and therapeutic interventions with patients.